HIGHLIGHTS

 - Redmi A7 Pro price in Nepal is Rs.
 17,999 for the sole 4/64GB variant.

 The Redmi A series has always been a popular choice in the entry and budget category.
-It is so popular that last year, the Redmi A5 was Xiaomi’s best-selling smartphone of 2025 in Nepal.
+It is so popular that last year the Redmi A5 was Xiaomi’s best-selling smartphone in Nepal.
 The Redmi A7 is well on its way to follow a similar trend in 2026.
 And now, a bigger sibling, the A7 Pro, has made its way into the Nepali market.

 It has been quite a while since we have seen a Pro variant in the A series.
-In fact, the last one was the Redmi A3 Pro, which never officially launched in Nepal.
-So technically, the A7 Pro is the first A-series Pro phone to officially launch here.
+In fact, the last one was the Redmi A3 Pro, which never officially launched here.
+So technically, the A7 Pro is the first A-series “Pro” phone to officially launch in Nepal.

-Now, there is a 5G variant available globally; however, Nepal is only getting the 4G variant.
-Let’s see what the Redmi A7 Pro 4G brings to the table.
+There’s a 5G version available worldwide, but Nepal’s getting the 4G variant instead.
+Let’s check out what the Redmi A7 Pro 4G delivers.

 What is the Price of Redmi A7 Pro in Nepal?

 The Redmi A7 Pro price in Nepal is Rs.
 17,999 for the 4/64GB variant, Rs.
-2,000 more than its smaller and much more popular sibling, the Redmi A7.
-And seeing price hikes left and right across the smartphone market, we cannot rule out the A7 Pro facing a similar fate down the line.
+2,000 more than its smaller sibling, the Redmi A7.
+With prices going up across the phone market, it’s likely the A7 Pro will face a price hike eventually as well.

-The good news is that the phone is already available in Nepal and can be purchased at Xiaomi authorized stores across the country.
-And just like the A7, Xiaomi is also offering a two-year warranty on the Pro model, pretty impressive for a budget phone, if you ask me.
+The phone is available to purchase at authorized Xiaomi stores and retail mobile shops.
+Just like the A7, Xiaomi is also offering a two-year warranty on the Pro model, pretty impressive for a budget phone, if you ask me.

-Now it was obvious that the Redmi A7 Pro was not going to be the most affordable phone this year.
-And before you dismiss the A7 Pro as just another budget phone with a Pro sticker slapped on it, hear me out.
+It was obvious the Redmi A7 Pro wouldn’t be the cheapest phone this year.
+But before you write it off as just another budget phone with a ‘Pro’ sticker, hear me out.

 ALSO READ: Xiaomi Mobile Price in Nepal (May 2026 Updated)